cschreib/vif/doc/sphinx/generic-rearrange.rst

     template<std::size_t Dim, typename Type, typename ...
 Args>
     vec</*...*/,Type> reform(vec<Dim,Type>&& v, Args&& ... args); // [2]

 This function transforms a vector into another vector, simply changing its dimensions.
 The content in memory remains exactly the same, so the operation is fast.
 In particular, if the argument of this function is a temporary ([2]), this function is extremely cheap as it produces no copy.
 However, the new dimensions have to sum up to the same number of elements as that in the provided vector.
-The ``flatten`` function is a special case of ``reform`` where all dimension are reformed into one, resulting in a 1D vector.
+The ``flatten()`` function is a special case of ``reform()`` where all dimension are reformed into one, resulting in a 1D vector.

-The provided argument ``v`` is unchanged ([1]).
+The provided argument ``v`` is unchanged in [1], but not [2].
+The number of dimensions of the resulting vector depends on the types ``Args`` of the arguments:

+* The starting dimension is ``0``.
+* Each argument of type ``uint_t`` increases the final dimension by one.
+* Each argument of type ``std::array<uint_t,D>`` increases the final dimension by ``D``.

 **Example:**